Things to do in the city of Kraków (Cracow) with kids

 The Ojcowski National Park near Kraków – caves, two castles, hiking trails

 There are many caves and grottos in the area of the Park, two of which are open to tourists from April to October: Łokietek Grotto (Grota Łokietka) and Ciemna Cave (Jaskinia Ciemna).
 These caves are closed for the winter season due to the protection of bats.
 The Łokietek Grotto is the largest cave in the Park.
 Its length is 320 m.
-It consists of several corridors and 4 rooms.
+It consists of several corridors and four rooms.
 Visiting the cave is facilitated by wooden stairs and electric lighting.
 At the Ciemna Cave, you can see, among others, the reconstruction of the camp of the Neanderthals who once lived in the cave.

 The Tatra National Park – 275 km of mountain hiking trails for beginners and for advanced climbers